kubo27/Project/Task_2 Backend/Task_2 Backend.md

 ```

-The next file was UsersRepository.java
+The next file : UsersRepository.java is a JPA repository as an interface that communicates witg SQL db without using sql query.
+JPA automatically provides a CRUD operations (create,read,update,delete).

 ```